-While I was away on a conference I ran across Alan Stein who is a strength & conditioning and mindset coach for the NBA’s top athletes.
-He spoke on the topic of greatness and how we can be the best at what we choose to do.
+While I was away at a conference, I ran across Alan Stein, strength & conditioning and mindset coach for the NBA’s top athletes.
+He spoke on greatness and how we can be the best at what we choose to do.

 HE WAS ABLE TO REACH A HIGHER LEVEL OF GREATNESS BECAUSE HE ENJOYED THE BASICS AND PREPARED BETTER THAN HIS FELLOW ATHLETES.

 Alan told the story about meeting Kobe to observe a workout early in the morning.
-Kobe apparently scheduled his workouts at 4am.
-Alan wanted to get there before Kobe to impress him so he decided to show up at 3:30am only to hear the bouncing of the basketball and squeaking of sneakers.
-He was in a full sweat and had been doing his own training long before his grueling 2 hour “formal” training session.
+Kobe apparently scheduled his workouts at 4 am.
+Alan wanted to get there before Kobe to impress him, so he decided to show up at 3:30 am only to hear the bouncing of the basketball and squeaking of sneakers.
+He was in a full sweat and had been doing his own training long before his grueling 2 hours “formal” training session.

 The session, according to Alan, was extremely boring.
 He did basic drills you would see most junior high basketballers doing.
 Alan asked Kobe why on earth the best basketball player on the planet would be repeating the basics over and over.

 KOBE’S ANSWER WAS SOMETHING LIKE, “NOW YOU KNOW WHY I’M THE BEST BASKETBALL PLAYER ON THE PLANET”

 1. He was the first one to the gym.
 (Preparation)